hadi0102/Starbucks_Offers/README.md

 ![feat_importance](./images/feat_importance.png)

-In order to go through the exploration analysis through the notebook, please visit the [link]()
+In order to go through the exploration analysis through the notebook, please visit the associated html file.

 As a data cleaning is done through out this notebook, we thought it would be convenient to clean and transform the data via the process_data script you can run in the command line with
 `python process_data.py`